rstraser/Gryon_biocontrol_eval/README.md

 # Lab evaluation of Gryon pennsylvanicum as prospective biological control agent to Leptoglossus zontus

-## Project at a glace:
+## Tl;dr

+Scope: Project using personally collected data on biology and reproduction of a parasitic wasp to evaluate as an alternative to insectide use in agriculure.
-- Identifying the biology and reproductive capacity of parasitic wasp Gryon pennsylvanicum on host.
+Goal: Identifying the longevity and reproductive capacity of parasitic wasp Gryon pennsylvanicum on host leaffooted bug.
-- Project tools: R (libraries: xxx, xxx, xxx, xxx)
-- Dataset: personally collected datasets

 ## Abstract